 Hinduism and Buddhism declined after Islam achieved political dominance and the goddesses were forgotten, but Ratu Kidul remained – a descendant of the Great Mother Goddess, still alive and well in a strictly monotheistic Islamic culture.
 She survived and still very much the queen.

 I am developing a little collection of goddess images on Instagram that I update regularly to help me think.
 Please do come and say hello sometime.

-“Time Maps: Matriarchy and the Goddess Culture” is due in January 2018.
+“Time Maps: Matriarchy and the Goddess Culture” is coming soon.
 Meanwhile, other volumes of “Time Maps” can be found through this link.